Suhaib-Amer/Sorting-Algorithms/README.md

-Sorting Algorithms in C 🌀

-This repository contains classic sorting algorithms implemented in C.
-Each algorithm is implemented in its own file for clarity, along with a menu-driven program (test.c) to demonstrate usage.

 📂 Files

-Selection_Sort.c → Selection Sort (minimum-based)
+Selection_Sort.c → Implementation of Selection Sort (minimum-based).

-max_selection_sort.c → Selection Sort (maximum-based)
+max_selection_sort.c → Implementation of Selection Sort (maximum-based).

-bubble_sort.c → Bubble Sort (optimized)
+bubble_sort.c → Implementation of Bubble Sort (with optimization).

-insertion_sort.c → Insertion Sort
+insertion_sort.c → Implementation of Insertion Sort.

-merge_sort.c → Merge Sort (divide & conquer)
+merge_sort.c → Implementation of Merge Sort (recursive, divide-and-conquer).

-test.c → Menu-driven program for testing all sorting algorithms
+test.c → Menu-driven program to input an array and select a sorting algorithm.

 🚀 How to Run
-1️⃣ Clone the repository
+Clone the repository or download the files.

-git clone <repository-url>
-cd <repository-folder>
+Compile any file you wish to test.
+For example:

+bash
-2️⃣ Compile a specific algorithm gcc Selection_Sort.c -o selection
+gcc Selection_Sort.c -o selection
 ./selection

-Or for Merge Sort:
+To run Merge Sort:

+bash
 gcc merge_sort.c -o merge
 ./merge

-3️⃣ Run the menu-driven program gcc test.c -o test
-./test

-Enter the size of the array

-Input the array elements

-Choose a sorting algorithm

-The program will display the array before and after sorting